 If you would like to see Georgia Tech for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 75/85 to Atlanta, or book a flight to the nearest airport, Hartsfield-Jackson Atlanta International.

-You can also take a virtual campus tour to get a sense of what Georgia Tech and Atlanta are like without leaving home.
+You can also take a virtual campus tour to get a sense of what Georgia Institute of Technology and Atlanta are like without leaving home.

 First-Year Applications are Due